 Florida's white pelicans

 White pelicans arrive in the fall and stay until late spring.
-So, now is a good time to see them before they leave on their northern migration.
+So, now is a good time to start spotting them.

 Brown pelicans are more common in Florida

-The brown pelican, often spotted on boat docks, concrete pilings and nesting on mangrove islands, serves as one of the state’s most iconic images, right up at the top of the list with sunshine, beaches and palm trees.
+The brown pelican, often spotted on boat docks, concrete pilings and nesting on mangrove islands, serves as one of the state’s most iconic images ... right up there with sunshine, beaches and palm trees.
 Brown pelicans float near fish cleaning tables and waddle along piers and docks.
 They are also known for their acrobatic plunges, more like a “dive-bomb” head first into the water, filling their spacious bills with a fresh catch.

-White pelicans on the other hand usually find safer, less traveled environments, such as estuaries, lakes, mangrove islands - often within geographically protected areas.
+On the other hand, white pelicans usually find safer, less traveled environments, such as estuaries, lakes, mangrove islands --- often within geographically protected areas.

-If you are able to get close enough to white pelicans to observe them, you’ll notice their unique food collection techniques.
+If you are able to get close enough to white pelicans, you’ll notice their unique food collection techniques.
 Working as a team, they collectively herd their prey, fluffing their wings to assemble and gather the fish.

 White pelicans collectively herd their prey